syncfusion-content/windowsforms-docs/WindowsForms/Chart/Getting-Started.md

 {% endtabs %}

-2. Create an instance for BindingList to add list of data model.
+2.Create an instance for **BindingList** to add list of data model.

 {% tabs %}